Apple CarPlay’s black screen is probably going to happen to you at some point.

-Apple CarPlay black screen can usually be fixed with minimal fuss, though.
+Apple CarPlay’s black screen can usually be fixed with minimal fuss, though.

-The best way to fix an Apple CarPlay is to do a soft reset.
+The best way to fix an Apple CarPlay black screen is to do a soft reset.
 You can also unplug the cord and reconnect it or restart your iPhone / vehicle if it doesn’t help.
-Finally, if the issue is persistent, talk to a mechanic.
+If the issue is persistent, talk to an electrical mechanic.

 Many have pointed accusing fingers at wear and tear as the primary cause for the Apple CarPlay black screen.
 True as it may be, the CarPlay black screen problem doesn’t discriminate.

 Software updates on many tech devices notoriously come with bugs, and Apple devices are no different.
-Consequently, many car owners have reported having this problem after a software update, with the 2020 update of iOS 13.3.1 indicted.
+Consequently, many car owners have reported Apple CarPlay not working after an update, with the 2023/24 update of iOS 16.

 CarPlay Black Screen Solutions

-To do a soft reset, press the power button on the radio for about 20 seconds until the Apple logo disappears.
+To do a soft reset, press the power button on the stereo for about 20 seconds until the Apple logo disappears.

 This can vary from system to system, so you should consult your stereo’s manual if the above option doesn’t work.

-Along with the aforementioned soft reset solution, removing your vehicle from iOS in the CarPlay options and re-pairing has been cited as a solution to the update-induced CarPlay black screen.
+Along with the soft reset solution, removing your vehicle from the ISO and re-pairing has been cited as a solution to the CarPlay black screen issue.

 A significant problem with resetting a gadget is the subsequent data loss.